ddedmari/Tidy_Data_Project/README.md

 11. I write the tidy data set into a text file called tidy_data.txt which is the final output required.

+### Output:

+The final data tidy data set contains the average of each variable for each activity and each subject per row.
+There are a total of 68 columns (Subject, ActivityName, 66  means of Features)

 ### Notes: